Friday 16 September. Kent

 Lolly Bruce spent several years in the lap of luxury, but now she's back in a world she knows: London's East End.
 Her guardian Mal Fury is doing time, so Lolly is working on the wrong side of the law to get by.
 She'll need to use all her street smarts to keep her safe in Kellston.

-Private Investigator Nick Trent knows better than to get involved with the Furys, but his better judgement doesn't count for much when it comes to Lolly.
-Before he knows it he's agreed to help her track down Mal, and take on whatever the East End underworld throws at them...
+Nick Trent knows better than to get dragged into the Fury case, but his better judgement doesn't count for much when it comes to Lolly.
+He agrees to help her track Mal down, and try and solve the mystery of Kay Fury's abduction once and for all.

 STOLEN is the sequel to Roberta's thirteenth novel SURVIVOR, but can also be read as a standalone.